-A Union Needs 30% To Start The Election Process
+A Union Needs 30% To Start The Petition-To-Election Process

 A union needs at least 30 percent of employees in a bargaining unit to sign a union authorization card.
 That is the magic number for starting the union election process.
 This begins when the union petitions the National Labor Relations Board for an election.

 There is also an alternate path to unionization called “card check”.
 The union can try to convince the majority (50 percent plus one employee) of employees to sign an authorization card.
 In that case, the union can demand recognition, meaning the employer is asked to voluntarily recognize the union without an election.
 If the employer agrees, the union becomes the bargaining representative for six to twelve months before its status can be challenged.

 So, of course, the union wants to try and get over 50 percent of employees to sign the cards.
 It isn’t difficult to imagine the pressure placed on employees by union representatives and their coworkers who support unionization.
 It’s what employees may not know that really matters.

 Your pressured employee may sign a union authorization card and then have second thoughts.
 Some employees change their minds because they discover they don’t really need the union.
 The employer simply needed to share more information about the full impact and cost of unionizing.
 Other employees are just uncomfortable supporting the union after they learn more about their operations and behaviors.
 There will be employees who believe they made a rash decision just to get everyone to leave them alone.